Can Swans Fly?

 What Do Swans Eat?

-Swans eat on land and water, but most of their food is found in shallow water where they can use their long necks to reach down and graze on aquatic plants and vegetation.
-They also eat small fish, frogs, and worms.
+Swans eat on land and in water, but they mostly find food in shallow water.
+They use their long necks to reach aquatic plants and vegetation.
+Swans also eat small fish, frogs, and worms.

-Make sure to shred or chop the vegetables into smaller pieces so they can easily digest them.
-You can also give them pellets that are specifically made for waterfowls.
+Shred or chop the vegetables into small pieces for easier digestion.
+You can also provide pellets made for waterfowls.

 What Are Young Swans Called?